Wednesday , 18 February 2026

 3. App stops launching entirely

-This indicates Stage 2 has begun.
+This confirms Stage 2 enforcement.

 If your Firestick becomes unstable during this process, use: 👉 Fix Streaming Lag & Buffering on Fire TV Devices.